moia-oss/eslint-prettier-typescript-config/README.md

 7. Add Scripts

-   Edit your `package.json` to include build, lint and format scripts:
+   Edit your `package.json` to include build, lint, and format scripts:

    ```json
    "scripts": {